-The alternative 1PSEPM Project configurations will be described in sufficient detail to distinguish between them for the establishment phase.
-For example, the purpose of the comparative evaluation is to choose the alternative which has the greatest potential to minimize adverse effects and maximize the positive effects or desired outcomes.
-The comparative evaluation will be undertaken using the preliminary evaluation criteria and indicators presented in Table 5-1.
+The alternative 1PSEPM Project configurations will be described in sufficient detail to adequately identify their potential impacts to the environment, evaluate and compare each alternative on the basis of net effects (i.e., after the consideration of mitigation) and their respective advantages and disadvantages.
+For example, the purpose of the comparative evaluation is to choose the alternative which has the greatest potential to minimize negative effects and maximize the positive effects or desired outcomes.
+The comparative evaluation will be undertaken using the preliminary evaluation criteria and indicators presented in Table 5-1, considering net effects (i.e., after mitigation is applied).
 The preliminary evaluation criteria and indicators will be refined and finalized as part of the EA based on public and agency comments.
-Criteria and indicators are organized by broad Environmental Components.
+Criteria and indicators are organized by broad "Environmental Components".
 Rationale for including each criterion is provided in Table 5-1.
 For all 1PSEPM Project configurations, mitigation measures to minimize negative effects or enhance positive benefits will be identified.
 For each indicator, each alternative 1PSEPM Project configuration will be given a qualitative score of 'least preferred', 'moderately preferred,' or 'most preferred'.
-The evaluation will result in the identification of a preferred alternative based on the evaluation criteria using a reasoned tradeoff analysis which explicitly considers trade-offs between the alternatives, thereby keeping more desirable alternatives over those less desirable.
+The evaluation will result in the identification of a preferred alternative based on the evaluation criteria using a reasoned trade-off analysis which explicitly considers trade-offs between the alternatives, thereby keeping more desirable alternatives over those less desirable.
 Public and agency input will also be sought on the alternative 1PSEPM Project configurations and the decision method.
 The analysis by indicator will be presented in an evaluation matrix.
-For this evaluation, the effects from construction will be considered to be the same for each alternative.
+For this evaluation, the effects from construction and establishment activities will be considered separately for each alternative.